The Purpose of the Tree of Life in Heaven

 “In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations”.Revelation 22:2

 The tree of life was originally situated in the Garden of Eden (Genesis 2:9).
 By eating from the tree of life, our original parents were to have the opportunity of expressing their faith in God as the One who provides and sustains life.
 To this end, God had bestowed on the tree a supernatural power.
 The statement that the eating of the fruit of this tree would enable man to “live for ever” (Genesis 3:22) shows that the value of this tree was entirely different from that of the many other useful trees of the garden.
 Its fruit was a cure for death and people would continue to live just so long as they should eat of it.

-The twelve fruits show that there will be a constant abundance, sufficient to fill all the needs of the redeemed throughout eternity and will yield fruit every month, giving a variety of flavors for the enjoyment of God’s people.
-In Ezekiel 47:12, there is a secondary fulfillment to the tree of life: “Along the bank of the river, on this side and that, will grow all kinds of trees used for food; their leaves will not wither, and their fruit will not fail.
+The twelve fruits (Revelation 22:2) show that there will be a constant abundance, sufficient to fill all the needs of the redeemed throughout eternity and will yield fruit every month, giving a variety of flavors for the enjoyment of God’s people.
+In Ezekiel 47:12, there is another reference to the tree of life: “Along the bank of the river, on this side and that, will grow all kinds of trees used for food; their leaves will not wither, and their fruit will not fail.
 They will bear fruit every month, because their water flows from the sanctuary.
 Their fruit will be for food, and their leaves for medicine.”
-This also shows God’s character of love in that He provides good gifts in variety to His people (Luke 6:44-45).
+This shows God’s character of love in that He provides good gifts in variety to His people (Luke 6:44-45).